The Methodist Lay Preachers Network was initiated by the Methodist Conference in 2003.

 - including Lay Preachers regularly on the Parish preaching plan and involving them in different aspects of worship;

 - encouraging the recognition of Lay Preachers through using their leadership on Lay Preachers Sunday (2nd Sunday in August, or following July/August Synod to enable Presbyters and Synod reps to focus on Synod business);

-- completing the Lay Preachers Update Form for Parishes, which records the names of those in training;
+- completing the Lay Preachers Update Form, which records the names of those in training;

 - supporting Lay Preachers financially with a regular book allowance or subscription to Word and Worship; ensuring they are reimbursed for travel if coming from another Parish; directing them to relevant church or community funds for courses or training;